Namespace Standard · Draft for Comment

 • Trust must be re-established at every integration point with no accumulated history

-• Routing logic is embedded in individual agents rather than resolved from shared structure
+• Invocation target selection is embedded in individual agents rather than resolved from shared structure

 A governed coordination namespace addresses all four failure modes simultaneously — by providing stable names, durable identity, accumulated trust, and shared resolution structure.